-These are easy to carry with you no matter where you are, and will be used to disinfect the bite area both before and after removing the tick.
+These are easy to carry with you no matter where you are, and will be used to disinfect the bite area after removing the tick.

 You will use the Ziploc bag to keep and preserve the tick should you want to send it out for testing at a lab.

 Use this to better view the tick and ensure that you are pinching the tick as close to the skin as possible with the tweezers.
 You might also consider a reading magnifying glass that has an LED lightfor an even clearer view.

 Step 2: Attach the Tweezers To the Tick